What is hyperthyroidism?

 131I is the safest and most effective therapy available.
 Because parathyroid and normal thyroid tissue is spared, cats do not have calcium and phosphorus regulation problems, nor do they typically require thyroid hormone supplementation.
 General anesthesia is not required for 131I therapy hence eliminating a major risk factor for the geriatric cat.

-Since starting Feline Hyperthyroid Treatment Center, P.S. in 1993, I have achieved a 95% "cure" after a single injection and a 100% "cure" after a second injection.
+Since starting Feline Hyperthyroid Treatment Center, P.S. in 1993, I have achieved a 97% "cure" after a single injection and a 100% "cure" after a second injection.
 Cats requiring a second injection were retreated at no charge unless a carcinoma existed.
 Less than 0.25% of the cats treated required supplementation for hypothyroidism.
-Most cats stay in the hospital just 3 days and 2 nights before returning home.

 We rarely see any side effects.
 Some cats will be somewhat lethargic, sleep more and eat less.
 A rare cat may have a sore throat 3 - 5 days after treatment.
 These cats often act interested in food, yet won't eat it.
 A short acting anti-inflammatory usually resolves this in a day or so.
 I've seen a few cats over the years that have exhibited a voice change (meow).
 This can be transient or permanent.
 In people, they see something called "thyroid storm."
 It involves a massive release of T4, which results in a very rapid heart rate, rapid respiration rate, and a significant fever.